-Prior to implementation, an evaluation must be conducted on the landscape targeted for treatment.
+Prior to implementation, an evaluation must be PROGRAM conducted on the landscape targeted for treatment.
 Assess habitat condition using a Wildlife Habitat Evaluation Guide, or other state approved assessment tool to calculate current benchmark Habitat score and anticipated Habitat score after implementation of Enhancement.

-'''

-Benchmark score = Planned Post Implementation score =

-'''

-- If applicable ,prior to implementation, obtain any permits required to work in the coastal areas. - Prior to implementation, if the site is, or will be grazed, a grazing management plan must be developed for the operation. - Prior to implementation, survey the area and identify any invasive plants that maybe present on the site.
-If chemical treatments are necessary to control invasive plants, obtain recommendations for appropriate treatments from an approved source. - Prior to implementation, identify appropriate sources of trees suited for the site. - Prior to implementation, determine the appropriate method of tree planting following NRCS Conservation Practice Standard Tree and Shrub Establishment (Code 612) specifications. - During implementation, ensure that trees are planted following NRCS Conservation Practice Standard Tree and Shrub Establishment (Code 612) specifications. - During implementation, ensure that trees selected for planting are in good condition. - During implementation, protect desirable vegetation. - After implementation, notify and provide NRCS with completion date(s), methods used, and representative photos of the treated area.

-- Prior to implementation, review and confirm the findings of the Wildlife Habitat Evaluation Guide (WHEG) and how this information will help improve wildlife habitat.
-Benchmark score = Planned Post Implementation score = - Prior to implementation, provide technical assistance in identifying appropriate trees for this unique habitat and the proper method of planting these trees.
+Benchmark score = Planned Post Implementation score = If applicable ,prior to implementation, obtain any permits required to work in the coastal areas.
+Prior to implementation, if the site is, or will be grazed, a grazing management plan must be developed for the operation.
+Prior to implementation, survey the area and identify any invasive plants that maybe present on the site.
+If chemical treatments are necessary to control invasive plants, obtain recommendations for appropriate treatments from an approved source.
+Prior to implementation, identify appropriate sources of trees suited for the site.
+Prior to implementation, determine the appropriate method of tree planting following NRCS Conservation Practice Standard Tree and Shrub Establishment (Code 612) specifications.
+During implementation, ensure that trees are planted following NRCS Conservation Practice Standard Tree and Shrub Establishment (Code 612) specifications.
+During implementation, ensure that trees selected for planting are in good condition.
+During implementation, protect desirable vegetation.
+After implementation, notify and provide NRCS with completion date(s), methods used, and representative photos of the treated area.
+NRCS will: Prior to implementation, review and confirm the findings of the Wildlife Habitat Evaluation Guide (WHEG) and how this information will help improve wildlife habitat.
+Benchmark score = Planned Post Implementation score = Prior to implementation, provide technical assistance in identifying appropriate trees for this unique habitat and the proper method of planting these trees.
 Provide and explain NRCS Conservation Practice Standard Tree and Shrub Establishment (Code 612) and specifications.

-E643A - Restoration of sensitive coastal vegetative August 2019 Page 4 communities
+E6/12 A - Restoration of sensitive coastal vegetative A ugust 2019 Page 4 0+3/ A - Restoration of sensitive coastal vegetative August 2019 Page 4

-Prior to implementation, if the site is, or will be grazed, provide technical assistance as needed in the development of a grazing management plan for the operation.

-- If applicable, prior to implementation, provide technical guidance on the management and control of invasive plants.
-If chemical treatments are used, be sure that the participant obtains appropriate recommendations for an approved source. - During implementation, provide technical assistance if requested by the participant. - After implementation, certify that the enhancement was completed according to the NRCS Conservation Practice Standard Tree and Shrub Establishment (Code 612) specifications. - After implementation, assess post treatment habitat condition using a Wildlife Habitat Evaluation Guide or other state approved assessment tool to score after implementation of enhancement.
+Prior to implementation, if the site is, of grazed, provide technical assistance as development of a grazing management operation. needed in the CONSERVATION STEWARDSHIP PROGRAM If applicable, prior to implementation, technical guidance on the management reatments are used, be sure that the for an approved source. nt and control of i • During implementation, provide techn During implementation, provide technical assistance if requested by the participant.
+After implementation, certify that the NRCS Conservation Practice Standard specifications.
+After implementation, assess post treatment habitat condition using a Wildlife Habitat Evaluation Guide or other state approved assessment tool to score after implementation of enhancement.
 Assessment must indicate improved conditions as compared with the pre-treatment WHEG assessment.
-Post Implementation score =

-I have reviewed all required participant documentation and have determined the participant has implemented the enhancement and met all criteria and requirements.

-Participant Name Contr act Number Total Amount Applied Fiscal Year Completed
+Post Implementation score = NRCS [Documentation Review: reviewed all required participant docur nented the enhancement and met all cr Partici pant Name Contr ac t Number Total A Amount Applied Fiscal Year Co ompleted NRCS 1 Fechnical Adequacy Signature Date

-In additon to the criteria specified in the National job sheet E643A the following additional criteria apply in Ohio:
+In addition to the criteria specified in the National job sheet E643A the following additional criteria apply in Ohio: